dinkzilla/mdl-ext/README.md

 ## Notes
 To see the MDLEXT components in action, open the [demo/index.html](./demo/index.html) in a browser.
-You can also download or clone a demo project from here: https://github.com/leifoolsen/mdl-webpack
+You can also download or clone a demo project from here: https://github.com/leifoolsen/mdl-webpack - which also demonstrates how you can self host Font Roboto and Material Icons in your web application.

 ## Licence
 © Leif Olsen, 2016.
 Licensed under an [Apache-2](https://github.com/leifoolsen/mdl-ext/blob/master/LICENSE) license.